OISF/suricata/doc/userguide/configuration/suricata-yaml.rst

 thread ensures that wherever possible and within the memcap. there will be 10000 flows prepared.

+In IPS mode, a memcap-policy exception policy can be set, telling Suricata what to do in case memcap is hit: 'drop-flow', 'pass-flow', 'bypass', 'ignore'.

 ::

   flow:
     memcap: 33554432              #The maximum amount of bytes the flow-engine will make use of.
+    memcap-policy: bypass         #How to handle the flow if memcap is reached (IPS mode)
     hash_size: 65536              #Flows will be organized in a hash-table.
 With this option you can set the
                                   #size of the hash-table.
     Prealloc: 10000               #The amount of flows Suricata has to keep ready in memory.